-Looking for how to get perfectly rolled, delicious Stuffed Grape Leaves (aka Dolmas or Warak Enab)?
+Looking for how to get perfectly rolled, delicious vegetarian Stuffed Grape Leaves (aka Dolmas or Warak Enab)?
 Then you’ve come to the right place!
 This tutorial and recipe are all you need to make perfect, authentic ones each time.
+I’ve also included step-by-step instructions and a video to show you exactly how to fold them.

 Flavor-packed Grape Leaves stuffed with a mixture of rice, fresh herbs, lemon juice, and warm spices.
 It’s truly the most delicious and perfect vegetarian dish and appetizer ever!